reecevela/aiitsupport/README.md

  I've removed a lot of the core functionality and personal info, but overall what it does is:

    - Keep a Postgres database with three tables - Users, Supported Apps, and Troubleshooting Examples
-   - Has a Many-to-Many relationship between users and supported apps, so examples for one company's Outlook will be loaded into another company's outlook troubleshooting as well so it can learn as quickly as possible.
-(This will actually be removed in the production build to keep company info more secure)
-   - Whenever a user mentions a name of a supported app in their input, it loads all of the troubleshooting examples for that app into the conversation so that Ruby can have a better idea of how to solve problems
+   - Whenever a user mentions a name of a supported app in their input, it loads all of the troubleshooting examples for that app into the conversation so that Ruby can have a better idea of how to solve problems, and more quickly.
    - It also front-loads a lot of information for faster troubleshooting based off of user settings, like computer OS so that it doesn't have to suggest how to add a printer on both Mac and Windows, for example.
    - With the ability for users to add their own troubleshooting examples, it can support applications that are more recent than OpenAI's model's info (~2021) and can also support custom in-house applications.